 Howard was fascinated with Scott’s catch, and watched intently as Scott prepared them.
 Contrary to what you may think, he wasn’t interested in engaging with, or eating the crustaceans.
 With more than enough lobster, and because boiling water would heat up the boat, we decided to release the crab.

 We picked up many little geckos on our decks while at Red Frog, and one has recently made it’s way inside.
 Scott noticed it in the galley, near the sink, coiled up like a snake.
 Since then, we’ve spotted the little guy in other areas of the boat as well.

-Howard has failed to notice our latest stowaway, and he’s in big trouble if I wake during the night to find a gecko crawling across me.
+Howard has failed to notice our latest stowaway, and that thing better hope I don’t wake during the night to find it crawling across me.

-Heavy rain is often visible on the horizon, and the skies become dark each day, but so far we’ve dodged severe weather.
+Heavy rain was often visible on the horizon, and the skies became dark each day, but we managed to dodge severe weather.

-Sadly, their delicious pizza that I came for wasn’t offered, so I settled for a less yummy burger.
+Sadly, their delicious pizza that I came for wasn’t offered on our last visit, so I settled for a less yummy burger.

-Weather threat aside, we are enjoying being back at anchor, and hope to be on the move again soon.
+Weather threat aside, we are enjoyed being back at anchor, and hoped to be on the move again soon.
 Here are more photos.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”